 - Increasing the productivity of our energy use

 - Producing low carbon energy

-Increasing the productivity of our energy use, so reducing the amount of energy individuals and businesses need to buy, is a win-win situation.
+Increasing the productivity of our energy use reduces the amount of energy individuals and businesses need to buy, which is a win-win situation.

 Reducing emissions from our homes and buildings is one of the most important things we can do to help end Scotland’s contribution to climate change.

 The Scottish Government’s Heat in Buildings Strategy sets out a path to ‘transform our buildings and the systems that supply their heat, ensuring all buildings reach zero emissions by 2045.’

 The aim is to make Scotland’s homes and workplaces warmer, greener and more efficient.